lightscript/lightscript/README.md

 - **The Parser**: [babylon-lightscript](https://github.com/lightscript/babylon-lightscript)
   - The core of most of the language.
-  - Because it is a fork, the repo would not be easily pulled into a monorepo.
 - **The Babel Plugin**: [babel-plugin-lightscript](https://github.com/lightscript/babel-plugin-lightscript)
   - Rewrites a "LightScript AST" into a "JavaScript AST".
   - The core of what you need to use LightScript.